microsoft/CosmosDB_Multi-Tenant/workshop/README.md

 We have created an anonymous fictitious data to showcase the multitenant data model with this lab.
 Extract this data to your environment from the github link.

-2.1 Download the EasyReserveApp Multitenant data from the repo 'data'' folder to your laptop folder.
+2.1 Download the EasyReserveApp Multitenant data from the github repo`s "data" folder to your laptop folder.

 <img src="./images/MulittenantCosmosDB_Storage_SampleDataSource.jpg" alt="Source Sample Data location" Width="600">